glitsj16/firejail-handler-extra/README.md

 ## What is supported?

 Only 2 extra handlers are available:
 - a `BitTorrent` handler that relays URL's from inside a sandboxed web browser to a configurable, fully sandboxed bittorrent application (defaults to local transmission-daemon)
 - a `Youtube` handler that relays URL's from inside a sandboxed web browser to a configurable, fully sandboxed media player (defaults to mpv)

-Both can be installed seperately, and the common settings file needs to be installed only once.
+Both can be installed separately, and the common settings file needs to be installed only once.
 There are no plans to support other firejail handlers in this repository.
 As such it is more a Proof-Of-Concept than a fully developed application.
 The rationale is quite simple, so users can copy/paste the scripts and edit them for a specific use-case.

 For the `Youtube` handler your web browser will need an add-on like [Greasemonkey](https://github.com/greasemonkey/greasemonkey), [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/), plus a user.js script to rewrite URL's on-the-fly into the supported _fjyt_ protocol.
 An example `fjyt.user.js` is supplied, but might need additional editing.